Created by: Kristinn Magnusson

-In exMon, the developer of a test and the person working with the exceptions are rarely the same person.
-Therefore, it is important that each test is well documented describes both what is being monitored and how to fix the exceptions generated.
+In exMon, the developer of a test and the person working with the exceptions are rarely the same people.
+Therefore, it is important that each test is well documented and describes both what is being monitored and how to fix the exceptions generated.

 In this release, we have added an Action property for tests.
 Developers can then add details on what needs to be done to fix exceptions in that test.
 These details will be visible on the portal and in all emails generated by the test.

 In previous versions, emails could only be configured to be sent when there were new exceptions.

 In most cases that is the preferred behaviour but in some cases, you would need to be notified on each execution if there are any open exceptions, or you would need to be notified when exceptions are closed.

 In this release, we have redesigned how to configure when exception emails are sent, so now you can choose to receive email on new exceptions, whenever there are open exceptions or when exceptions are fixed.

 Furthermore, you can also choose to include a list of open exceptions and fixed exceptions in the email.